-His writing would likely fall in the literary fiction bucket, but he’s not big on labels.
-The best way to get a sense for what he does is to read one of his short stories.
+His writing would be best described as literary fiction, but he tends to borrow from other genres, too, because rules give him the urge to break them.
+The best way to get a sense of what he does is to read one or two of his short stories.
 He’d tell you to read one of his novels, but he’s still trying to get one of those published.
-(He’s written four of them, and currently working on his fifth) His writing tends to cover a broad array of topics, including, but certainly not limited to, the rural working class, wilderness and agriculture, mental health, addiction and compulsion, and modern masculinity in rural America.
+(He’s written five of them) His writing tends to cover a broad array of topics, including, but certainly not limited to, the rural working class, wilderness and agriculture, mental health, addiction and compulsion, and modern masculinity in rural America.

 He has an MFA in Writing from Vermont College of Fine Arts, an MEd in Sport Management from Washington State University, and served as Fiction Editor for Dress Blues Press for about a year.
 He’s worked a variety of day jobs, from minor league baseball to nuclear waste immobilization, but he won’t bore you with those details.